razorpay/blade/rfcs/2022-02-11-responsive-and-adaptive-layout-strategy.md

   - `padding`
   - `margin`

-- While a lot of [well known design systems gives flexibility](#approaches-taken-by-well-known-design-systems) on every component for above properties to accept responsive values, I can't think of a use case why would it make sense for us to give that flexibility.
-Majority of the cases that I could think of wouldn't be any different if the consumers define the values for them explicitly.
+- While a lot of [well known design systems gives flexibility](#approaches-taken-by-well-known-design-systems) on every component for above properties to accept responsive values, I can't think of a use case where we'll have to provide similar functionality.
+Majority of the cases that I could think of wouldn't be any different even if the consumers define the values for them explicitly.
 So seems like we'll be adding unnecessary learning curve to the component's API.

-  - For eg: all the props(ones that are affected by responsive) for a component will then accept either single value or array/object of values for different screen sizes which is confusing and might lead to a lot of confusions on the API surface
+  - For eg: all the props(ones that are affected by responsive) for a component will then accept either single value or array/object of values for different screen sizes which is confusing and might lead to a lot of confusion at the API surface.

     ```jsx
     <Text fontSize="100" />